angelromarco04/MyNotes/Linux/Shell_Scripting.md

 echo Hello World # This is a another comment
 ```

+---
+# Conditional Structures
 ## Expressions

 - Expressions return `0` as `true` or any other value as `false`.
+- Keywords `true` and `false` return its respective value

 ```sh
 # Alternative 1